Northern Shaolin kung fu: Characteristics

 The Northern Shaolin style of kung fu is one of the most prominent traditional northern styles of Chinese martial arts.
 The northern styles of kung-fu generally emphasize long range techniques, quick advances and retreats, wide stances, kicking and leaping techniques, whirling circular blocks, quickness, agility, and aggressive attacks.

 The system teaches empty-hand techniques and weaponry through predetermined combinations, known as forms, routines, or movement of sets.
 The students learn the basics by practicing the routines until the movements in the routines can be executed naturally based on instinct.
-Then, two or multiple man sets are practiced to train responses and applications of techniques learned from the sets.
+Then, two or multiple main sets are practiced to train responses and applications of techniques learned from the sets.
 The practice sets/routines are not only practical in applications but are also graceful and artistic in nature.
 The fluidness of the movements combined with acrobatic techniques are trademarks of the Northern Shaolin sets.

 The Northern Shaolin style was made famous by the late Gu Yu-jeung.
 Many legends tell of Gu's feats; according to tales related by his close students, Gu's father was an accomplished exponent of the Tan Tui ("springing leg") form.
 When he was young, Gu traveled throughout Northern China to learn all the northern kung fu systems.
 He was renowned for his Iron Palm techniques and the application of the long spear.
 He organized all his learnings into what is today's Northern Shaolin style.

 History

 The monastery in Henan is the original Shaolin Monastery.
-The monks began to practice military weapons sometime around the Tang Dynasty and became famous for aiding the future Emperor Li Shimin in struggles against rebellious forces.
-The monks were primarily known for their spear and staff techniques until the Ming-Qing transition when they began to specialize in unarmed combat.
+The monks began to practice military weapons sometime around the Tang dynasty and became famous for aiding the future Emperor Li Shimin in struggles against rebellious forces.
+The monks were primarily known for their spear and staff techniques until the Ming–Qing transition when they began to specialize in unarmed combat.
 As the reputation of the Shaolin martial arts grew during the following centuries, its name became synonymous with martial arts, regardless of whether an individual art traced its origins to the Shaolin Monastery in Henan or not.
 As a result, the "Shaolin" moniker was applied to other Buddhist temples with strong reputations for martial arts.
 The characteristics of the martial arts taught at each temple were so different from each other that they became identified with their place of origin.

-The Northern Shaolin Lineage - Unbroken Tradition
+The Northern Shaolin Lineage

 The Northern Shaolin (北少林 denotes the famous 河南崇山少林寺 Song Mountain Shaolin Temple, in Henan province) style associated with Gu Ruzhang was first taught to a lay disciple, the celebrated 18th century master Gan Fengchi of Jiangsu Province, by a Shaolin monk named Zhao Yuan, born Zhu Fu, a member of the Ming royal family who joined the sangha after the Ming was overthrown by the Qing in 1644.
 (Gan is also remembered for founding the martial art Huāquán 花拳, literally "flower fist", about which he wrote the book Introduction to Huāquán.)
 Gan in turn taught Wan Bangcai, who taught Yan Degong, who taught Yan Sansen, who taught Yan Jiwen, who taught his nephew Gu Ruzhang.